celestiaorg/celestia-app/specs/src/specs/namespace.md

 ### Version

 The namespace version is an 8-bit unsigned integer that indicates the version of the namespace.
-The version is encoded as a single byte.
-The version is used to determine the format of the namespace.
+The version is used to determine the format of the namespace and is encoded as a single byte.
-A new namespace version MUST be introduced if the namespace format changes in a backwards incompatible way.
+[//]: # (TODO: It may be useful to indicate the endianness of the encoding) A new namespace version MUST be introduced if the namespace format changes in a backwards incompatible way.

 Below we explain supported user-specifiable namespace versions, however, we note that Celestia MAY utilize other namespace versions for internal use.
 For more details, see the [Reserved Namespaces](#reserved-namespaces) section.

 #### Version 0